jackyef/iconic-react/readme.md

 This package exports the icons available on https://iconic.app/ as React component that accepts 1 prop, `size`.
 By default, the size is `24`, but you can simply pass it a different value to get an appropriately sized icon for your use case!

+The icons use `fill="currentColor"`, which means it will automatically follow its closest parent text color.
 ## Example

 ```tsx